michelin/ns4kafka/README.md

 ## Quick start
 ### Prerequisite
-**ns4kafka** use gitlab's groups to authenticate user, so a group has to been created.
+**ns4kafka** use gitlab's groups to authenticate user, so a group has to be created.
-A Gitlab's access token has to generated with the following rights:
+A Gitlab's access token has to be generated with the following rights:
 - read_user
 - read_api